UncleSkeleton/VRCScreenShaders/README.md

 - Use either Chroma Key or Image Alpha for Transparency.
 	- Chroma Key spill reduction options also included, will softly desaturate edges to hide the green.
 - QoL.
-	- The shader will not attempt to overrender the VRChat UI.
+	- The shader will not attempt to overlay the VRChat UI.
 	- The shader will not render beyond the range of the sphere it is attached to.

 ## ▶ Credits